 Line 10: X specifies the address of port A; Y specifies the status of Port A as an input or output.
 If you are using a display, Y should be zero.
 If you are not using a display, Y can be 1 or 0 (input or output).
-Example: CONFIG PIO &100, 0, 0, 0, 1, 1

 Line 20: The value 64 indicates that you are using a keypad larger than 4x4.
 (This example is for a 64-key keypad.)
-X is the address of the Port B. When using the 5600 Digital I/O Expansion Card, the value for X depends upon the address of the port and connector you are using.
+X is the address of the port you are using.
+When using the 5600 Digital I/O Expansion Card, the value for X depends upon the address of the port and connector you are using.
 Please refer to the 5600 I/O Expansion Card User's Manual for information on determining your 5600 port address.
-Example: CONFIG KEYPDA\$ 8,64,&101